tyoo37/dendrocat/docs/index.rst

 Getting Started
 ---------------

 The procedure for creating radio source objects, generating dendrograms, and creating source catalogs is demonstrated below.
 This example uses default settings.
-In-depth documentation is located in :ref:`the_radiosource_class` and :ref:`the_mastercatalog_class` sections.
+In-depth documentation is located in the :ref:`using_dendrocat` section.

 ``RadioSource`` is the starting place for any analysis to be done using dendrocat.
 It takes a radio image, extracts information from the FITS header, and sets attributes that are necessary for further processing.